NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

-Fractured SORRY-Bench~\cite{priyanshu2024fracturedsorrybenchframeworkrevealingattacks} is used for this evaluation, using 100 mosaic attack trajectories and 100 benign trajectories with a 70:30 train-test split.
-It is observed in \Cref{fig:fractured_sorry_cumulative_drift} that the multi-turn probes achieve probing accuracies of $>80\%$ after 3 turns of conversation and maximum probing accuracies of $>85\%$ in this more challenging setting for three different models: \textsl{GPT OSS 20B}, \textsl{Qwen 2.5 32B Instruct}, and \textsl{Llama 3.3 70B Instruct}, further demonstrating the utility of the proposed probes in defending against attacks that semantic censorship would fail to protect against.
+Fractured SORRY-Bench~\cite{priyanshu2024fracturedsorrybenchframeworkrevealingattacks} is used for this evaluation, using 450 mosaic attack trajectories and 450 benign trajectories with a 60:40 train-test split.
+It is observed in \Cref{fig:fractured_sorry_cumulative_drift} that the multi-turn probes achieve probing accuracies of $>80\%$ after 3 turns of conversation and maximum probing accuracies of $>90\%$ in this more challenging setting for three different models: \textsl{GPT OSS 20B}, \textsl{Qwen 2.5 32B Instruct}, and \textsl{Llama 3.3 70B Instruct}, further demonstrating the utility of the proposed probes in defending against attacks that semantic censorship would fail to protect against.
 Also note that this is a more challenging setting for linear-probing-based approaches, as activation probing tends to capture (combinations of closely related) atomic concepts, while mosaic attack benchmarks like Fractured SORRY-Bench~\cite{priyanshu2024fracturedsorrybenchframeworkrevealingattacks} comprise attacks pertaining to several distinct and dissimilar notions of misalignment/model unsafety, including hate speech, explicit content, criminal advice, unqualified legal/medical advice, etc. \cite{priyanshu2024fracturedsorrybenchframeworkrevealingattacks, xie2024sorrybenchsystematicallyevaluatinglarge}.
 Therefore, it may be advisable to train and deploy multiple linear activation-velocity-based probes at once, each trained to detect one particular kind of misalignment/model misbehavior, a direction we defer to future work (see \Cref{app:limitations_and_future_work}).
 Even so, the standalone {\methodname} probes achieve high test accuracies on such extremely diverse datasets.
+Additionally, from the 5-fold cross-validation, we found that probe accuracy averaged across turns remained stable across folds: 87.1\% $\pm$ 0.7\% for GPT-OSS-20B, 86.8\% $\pm$ 2.4\% for Qwen2.5-32B, and 88.8\% $\pm$ 1.0\% for Llama-3.3-70B, indicating robustness to the choice of train-test splits.

+\textbf{CMPL Scheduling.} Similar results reporting high test accuracies in the CMPL Scheduling scenario after a maximum of 5 turns across all three models are provided in \Cref{fig:cmpl_scheduling_cumulative_drift} in the appendix.